akihikodaki/dts/test_plans/tso_test_plan.rst

-This document provides the plan for testing the TSO (Transmit Segmentation Offload, also called Large Send offload - LSO) feature of Intel Ethernet Controller, including Intel 82599 10GbE Ethernet Controller and Fortville 40GbE Ethernet Controller.
+This document provides the plan for testing the TSO (Transmit Segmentation Offload, also called Large Send offload - LSO) feature of Intel Ethernet Controller, including Intel 82599 10GbE Ethernet Controller and Intel® Ethernet Converged Network Adapter XL710-QDA2.
 TSO enables the TCP/IP stack to pass to the network device a larger ULP datagram than the Maximum Transmit Unit Size (MTU).
 NIC divides the large ULP datagram to multiple segments according to the MTU size.